Qawra

 Qawra (Il-Qawra, /mt/) is a zone within St. Paul's Bay in the Northern Region, Malta.
 Located close to Buġibba and Salina, it is a popular tourist resort, containing many hotels and restaurants.

 Around 1638, the Order of St. John built Qawra Tower at Qawra Point, as part of a series of fortifications defending Malta's coastline.
 A battery was built around it in 1715, while an entrenchment wall was added in the 1760s.
 Today, the tower and battery are a restaurant, and parts of the entrenchment can still be seen.

 The town is home to many water-sport activities, including banana boat, speed boat and jetski rides, as well as kayaking, snorkeling and diving.
 The area is also well known as the "touristy" area of Malta due to the many bars which show British football.
 Summer temperatures can be as hot as 40 C, with an average of over 30 C. Casinos, bars, and clubs are also a major part of this small town.
-Many people swim and bathe off the rocks, which provide ample space for sun bathing.
+Many people swim and bathe off the rocks, which provide ample space for sunbathing.
 It is popular with tourists who like to walk by the sea at night.